KIT (Knowledge, Ideas, and Tools) for Respite Providers

 Our KIT for Respite Providers offers online courses, information sheets, discussion boards, and files to provide you information on being a respite provider.
 KIT information will continue to be updated.

-How to Market Yourself as a Respite Provider – This course is for people who are interested in being a respite provider.
+How to Market Yourself as a Respite Provider (webinar) – This course is for people who are interested in being a respite provider.
 If you are ready to start providing respite care, but are not sure where to begin, this course is for you!
+This course is also available through the online training portal: How to Market Yourself as a Respite Provider (online training course).

-Becoming an Independent Respite Provider – This course walks through what you need to know if you would like to be an independent respite provider (not employed by an agency).
+Becoming an Independent Respite Provider (webinar) – This course walks through what you need to know if you would like to be an independent respite provider (not employed by an agency).
 You will learn about four funding sources and how to become an independent respite provider for each (IRIS, Family Care, CLTS, Private Pay).
 We will go in-depth on the steps to become an approved provider for CLTS as a sole proprietor.
 The last section of this course will discuss some best practices to consider when starting your own business as a sole proprietor.
+This course is also available through the online training portal: Becoming an Independent Respite Provider (online course).

 Tools & Worksheets